anikalindtner/unicornpowerlove/petcha-kutcha-talk.md

 A lot of people are putting all their free time in this project, helped to create everything from a website to a whole support net of coaches.
 I believe we have around 109 people working on in and with this project. they are students, coaches, mentors, helpers, deveopers, organizers and friends.

+###The projects
 In July we started with our summer and since then the story has become even more fantastic.
-The students are working on projects like hackety hack, species, sinatra, bundler,disapora, rubinius,or a job board for open source.
+The students are working on projects like hackety hack, species, sinatra, bundler,disapora, rubinius, a job board for open source or contribute to a database of endangered species of the world.
 To only name a few!
 I could talk about the teams and introduce them to you for days, but unfortunately I only have 4 more minutes to talk - so just visit our website and get to know them there.
 Follow their summer, their code, their i-need-chocolate-now-moments as well as the happy dance moments.
 They are writing open source stories here and you can follow the process of how the scene changes day by day a bit.

-Amazingly we also got 59 free tickets to over 16 different conferences all over the world (THANKS BUBBLECONF).
+(Amazingly we also got 59 free tickets to over 16 different conferences all over the world (THANKS BUBBLECONF).
-So the students are now actually travelling to conferences and just like me standing on stage, a bit scared but also with a big dream and a fantastic summer story to tell.
+So the students are now actually travelling to conferences and just like me standing on stage, a bit scared but also with a big dream and a fantastic summer story to tell.)

 ###The students
 The women I'm telling you about are from the most different places and backgrounds.